Collliade6/collliade-webword/README.md

 # collliade-webword
-Thee information based on my website launching for more update
+The information based on my website launching for more update